AdobeDocs/experience-platform.en/help/edge/commands/configure/clickcollectionenabled.md

 1. If the link target domain differs from the current `window.location.hostname`, `xdm.web.webInteraction.type` is set to `"exit"`.
 1. If the link doesn't qualify for either `"download"` or `"exit"`, `xdm.web.webInteraction.type` is set to `"other"`.

-In all cases, `xdm.web.webInteraction.value` is set to the link text label.
-If you want to set this value to the URL instead, you can override this XDM element using [`onBeforeLinkClickSend`](onbeforelinkclicksend.md).
+In all cases, `xdm.web.webInteraction.name` is set to the link text label and `xdm.web.webInteraction.URL` is set to the link destination URL.
+If you want to set the link name to the URL as well, you can override this XDM field using [`onBeforeLinkClickSend`](onbeforelinkclicksend.md).

 ## Enable automatic link tracking using the Web SDK tag extension